 • Details of the grantees (buyers).

 Once all parties are in agreement, a deed should also include the signatures of both grantors and grantees.
-The deed must then be delivered to the grantee (just handing the document over is enough) and accepted.
+The deed must then be delivered to the grantee by handing the document over and accepted.

 Types of House Deeds

-So far, a house deed doesn’t sound overly complicated.
-But there are different types of house deeds to be aware of, as they offer different risks and benefits to buyers and sellers.
+There are different types of house deeds to be aware of.
+They offer different benefits, and even a few risks, to buyers and sellers.

 Here’s what you need to know about the most common types.